 Disaster assistance is financial or direct assistance to individuals, families and businesses whose property has been damaged or destroyed and whose losses are not covered by insurance.
-It is meant to help you with critical expenses that cannot be covered in other ways.
-This assistance is not intended to restore your damaged property to its condition before the disaster.
+It is meant to help with critical expenses that cannot be covered in other ways.
+This assistance is not intended to restore the damaged property to its condition before the disaster.

 FEMA's Individuals and Households Program (IHP) provides financial and/or direct assistance to eligible applicants who, as a result of a major disaster or emergency, have necessary expenses and serious needs that are unmet through insurance or other means and may include the following programs: